 Along with other quantitative and qualitative data, competitor analysis done right is another valuable source of evidence to design with.
 Studying competitor sites properly by being a user gives you the chance to see a few things:

 It’s actually something I’ve been doing more of recently for my clients as a UX consultant and I’ve realised what a valuable thing it can be.
 Looking at other sites with a critical eye allows you to study real-life examples of design features already functioning in the wild and gain ideas about how you can solve the issues for the site you’re working on.

-Here’s how I tackle competitor research and analysis to make sure I’m not falling into the rip-off trap:
+Here’s how I tackle competitor analysis properly and make sure I’m not falling into the rip-off trap:

 If you do the above and actually test out the sites acting as a user, you’ll know which parts are working better than others.
 In your report you can justify which approaches to focus on and you should be able to end it with recommendations for how to combine the best bits for an effective design.

 [If you want help with structure and to save a bunch of time when it comes to the reporting, I've made a report template here that you can use.]